indico/indico/doc/guides/UserGuide/Conferences.rst

 parent categoy.
 Changing the parent's access protection will change the conference's access protection accordingly; see :ref:`access_control`.

-If the conference is  PRIVATE the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.
+If the conference access is  RESTRICTED the event manager will be able to set a 'Contact in case of no access', so users with no access will know who to contact in order to request access.

 |image49|

-Private events can have an Access Key, meaning that anyone with this key will be able to access the conference without logging in.
+Restricted events can have an Access Key, meaning that anyone with this key will be able to access the conference without logging in.
 Users will see a message such as the following: